AndreaKeane/Bertram-Capital-Challenge/Andrea-Brain-Dump.md

 What are the menu options?
 How much do they cost?
 (Flexibility for menu changes)

+### What would I do next?

+Technically
+- Improve exception handling.
+- Endpoint to List All Tabs with Pagination
+- Data validation isn't working well - ended up hard-coding some of it where I thought the annotation should work.

+Product Features
+- Basic GUI
+- Allow "overrides" such that if someone wants to change their order, or is absent for a day, or forgets their wallet, we can deal with it.
+- Adjust for weekdays on the scheduling endpoint
+- "Make it even" endpoint that when called, calculates minimum transactions between parties to zero out the balances.

 ### Outputs
 Whose turn is it to pay for coffee?